Champii/dotfiles/README.md

       - Allow parenthesis for function calls ?
       - Allow braces for nested blocks ?
       - String interpolation ?
+      - Replace the Type1OrType2 with an implem of Either<Type1, Type2>

   - Desugar
     - Operator precedence